 If you employ 20 staff or more, you must follow a ‘collective consultation’ which is a six-step process.
 If you employ less than 20 people, then there are no set rules around timescales.
 However, it’s good practice to consult staff to ensure that you are protecting your business and that you have dismissed staff fairly.

-During any consultation, it’s essential the business continues to not only communicate with those being made redundant, but also those who will remain.
+During any consultation, it’s essential the business continues to not only communicate with those being made redundant but also with those who will remain.
 It’s important to make the staff remaining feel valued; if they feel vulnerable, they may be tempted to jump ship – leaving your business in a precarious position.

 Communication with staff